-HTML5 “proprietary” audio and video includes all media types that are patented, such as MP4 (H.264/AAC).
-Under Linux, Vivaldi requires a suitable, third-party support file to play these.
+HTML5 “proprietary” audio and video includes all media types that are patented, such H.264 (video) and AAC (audio).

 Installing proprietary media support

 - Open the Terminal (command prompt);

 - Restart the browser.

 The above assumes the normal (stable) install location using official (rpm/deb) packages.
 If the path is wrong or you get a “command not found” error, then open vivaldi://about and look at the Executable Path line to find out where Vivaldi is installed, and adjust the above accordingly.

 If you use a Linux distribution that is not rpm or deb based and the above did not work, please contact the Vivaldi package maintainer for your distribution, to get assistance in cases where proprietary media is not working after installation.
 If they are unsure how to best resolve these issues, you may also want to suggest that they refer to this guide on how to configure proprietary media in non-official Vivaldi Linux packages.

 Most audio/video streaming services also require Encrypted Media Extensions to function.
 If you are able to play the test video above but continue to have issues with streaming services, you should also check out our guide to Widevine CDM (for EME/DRM support) on Linux.